Skip to content

 A handful of everyday rules trip up visitors who assume Bulgaria works like home:

-- Headlights on, day and night, all year.
+• Headlights on, day and night, all year.
 Dipped headlights or daytime running lights are compulsory even in bright July sunshine.
-Driving without them is a small fine (around 10 EUR), but it is an easy one to collect.
+Driving without them is a small fine (around 10 EUR), but it’s an easy one to collect.

-- Alcohol: 0.5 g/l (0.05% BAC) for everyone, and effectively zero tolerance if you have held your licence less than two years.
-Go over and you are looking at a heavy fine from around 500 leva and losing your licence.
-With cheap taxis and ride-hailing everywhere, do not risk it.
+• Alcohol: 0.5 g/l (0.05% BAC) for everyone, and effectively zero tolerance if you’ve held your licence less than two years.
+Go over and you’re looking at a heavy fine from around 500 leva and losing your licence.
+With cheap taxis and ride-hailing everywhere, don’t risk it.

 Roads, fuel and your licence